 “We want to create a portfolio that attracts the work we want to do.”

-(Yet 99% of the actual websites will end up looking EXACTLY the same.)
+Yet at the end of the day, 99% of their websites end up looking EXACTLY the same.

 Raise your hand again 🖐️🖐️ if you’re guilty of the boring 4 page site superfecta:

 - a homepage

 - a portfolio